-Before beginning the recruitment of Youth Summit participants, the MYAB, Children and Youth Commission and Santa Fe Public Schools representatives first had to identify what type of participant would be needed and necessary to contribute to the Youth Summit.
-Then the goal was to create an action plan that identified goals, objectives, action steps and outcomes for each of the priority areas.
+Before beginning the recruitment of Youth Summit participants, the MYAB, Children and Youth Commission and Santa Fe Public Schools representatives first had to identify what type of participant would be needed and necessary to contribute to the Youth Summit and the goal of creating an action plan that identified goals, objectives, action steps and outcomes for each of the priority areas.

-It was decided that the voices of all teens was critical, as MYAB wanted to create an action plan that would meet the needs, wants and concerns of all youth throughout Santa Fe.
+It was decided that the voices of all teens was critical, as we were striving to create an action plan meeting the needs, wants and concerns of all youth throughout Santa Fe.
 The "Youth" is defined as being between the ages of 13 to 18 years old.
-Another critical component to the recruitment process was that the youth had to be representative of the demographics of Santa Fe from all socio-economic and ethnic backgrounds.
-The final component to the recruitment process was to identify which critical "adult" leaders in the community needed to be a part of the process to assist the youth facilitators within their group discussions.
+Another critical component to the recruitment process, is that the youth had to be representative of each demographic throughout Santa Fe from the most connected youth to the most disconnected youth.
+The final component to the recruitment process was to identify which critical "adult" leaders in the community needed to be a part of the process to assist the youth facilitator within their group discussions.

 Recruitment.
-MYAB and Children and Youth Commission convened a series of independent meetings with Public, Private and Charter School Officials and Local Juvenile Justice and Nonprofit Organizations who specialized in working with disconnected youth.
+The team convened a series of independent meetings with Public, Private and Charter School Officials and Local Juvenile Justice and Nonprofit Organizations who specialized in working with disconnected youth.

-The team formulated the purpose and rational of the Youth Summit and asked the schools and organizations to select youth with whom they thought would be great participants and contributors to the Summit.
-Organizations were encouraged to select youth between the ages of 13 to 18, as we wanted to ensure that all voices were represented during the Summit.
+The team introduced the purpose and rational regarding the Youth Summit and asked the schools and organizations to select youth with whom they thought would be great participants and contributors to the Summit.
+Organizations were encouraged to select youth between the ages of 13 to 18, as we wanted to ensure that all voices were representative during the Summit.

-In addition, the team met and discussed what Community Leaders needed to be included and recruited to participate in the Youth Summit.
+In addition, the team met and discussed what leaders needed to be included and recruited to participate in the Youth Summit.
 The team agreed that the leaders had to be stakeholders who could assist the youth in pushing forth their action plans either through policy or funding.